mulle-objc/mulle-objc-list/README.md

 6     | bits         | load info bits as hex

-Can be useful to find mixed in old .o files
+Can be useful to find mixed-in old .o files

 ## Usage